 - Hold the keyfob next to the steering column, as shown in the picture.
 On the steering column, right below the wiper lever, you should notice a small indentation with a key symbol and a signal icon above it.

-- As you hold the keyfob next to the steering column, press the START button, and the engine should start.
+- Press the START button as you hold the keyfob next to the steering column, and the engine should start.

 If the car starts, don’t forget to change the battery in your VW keyfob.
 If your VW still doesn’t start, the most likely problems are a dead car battery or a bad key.
 Try jump-starting the car.